rmariano/itarch/content/a-setup-for-a-ci-in-python-projects.md

-title = "A setup for a CI in Python projects" slug = "a-setup-for-a-ci-in-python-projects" date = 2017-04-22T22:46:35-02:00 tags = ['clean-code', ' best-practices', ' development', ' mypy', ' python', 'draft']
+title = "A setup for a CI in Python projects" slug = "a-setup-for-a-ci-in-python-projects" date = 2017-04-22T22:46:35-02:00 tags = ['clean-code', 'best-practices', 'development', 'mypy', 'python', 'draft'] draft = true
 +++

 Following up on the previous entry about automating some of the checks